-We at Martin Foldie Law like to provide our clients with all the necessary information in order to assist them in the best way possible in all their legal needs, ensuring they receive the best possible outcome.
-Mediation is a valuable process that most don’t consider, but our firm wants to give you the opportunity to explore a range of legal options to make the best decision.
+At Martin Foldie Law, we believe in providing our clients with all the necessary information you need to make informed decisions.
+Mediation is a valuable process that many people don’t consider or realize is a viable option, depending on the situation at hand.
+Our firm gives you the opportunity to explore a range of legal options to make the best decision.

 The Mediation Process